3mdeb/news-and-ideas/_posts/2017-11-03-uefiedk-ii-corebootpayloadpkg-on-pc-engines-apu2.md

 APUx platform users.

 **NOTE**: this blog post wait so long for publishing that coreboot community provided and improved support for tianocore payload.
-It can be choose from `menuconfig` and adds some coreboot specific patches that improve overall support.
+It can be chosen from `menuconfig` and adds some coreboot specific patches that improve overall support.
 Please use option: